6/26/2019

 Analyst, Baird

 Got it.
 Great.
-And then lastly, just workers comp for next year and how we should think about insurance services.
-I'm not talking about the next fiscal year beyond the one that you've already guided for but for the second half when we go into the new calendar year, are you assuming that workers comp rates are going to be down 15 to 25% in terms of your overall assumption and then in terms of in PEO and insurance, what are you expecting the insurance part to be down?
+And then lastly, just workers' comp for next year and how we should think about insurance services.
+I'm not talking about the next fiscal year beyond the one that you've already guided for, but for the second half when we go into the new calendar year, are you assuming that workers' comp rates are going to be down 15% to 25% in terms of your overall assumption?
+And then within PEO and insurance, where are you expecting the insurance part to be down?

 speaker